zucchinidev/cf-networking-onboarding/http-routes/070-incoming-http-requests-pt-0.markdown

 ---

 ## What
 In the previous stories you learned what happens when an app dev pushes a new app with a route.
-In this story you will learn an at a high level what happens when an end user connects to an app using the route.
+In this story, you will learn at a high level what happens when an end user connects to an app using the route.

 Each step marked with a ✨ will be explained in more detail in a story in this track.